Photography studio best practices come naturally to us at Canoe Studios; photo shoots in NYC are our most sought-after service!

 Natural light isn’t for everybody and there are plenty of editorial clients who want to create more stylized, controlled lighting setups using their own kit.
 That requires a studio whose space is also versatile enough to block all sources of natural light, otherwise known as “black out capable.”

-Tip #4: Understand the Full Capability of Your Studio
+#4: Understand the Full Capability of Your Photo Studio Rental

-Knowing your photo studio’s amount of natural light, blackout capability, and power capability is essential, but what about equipment, staff, and other resources?
+Knowing your photo studio rental’s amount of natural light, blackout capability, and power capability is essential, but what about equipment, staff, and other resources?

-Don’t rely on your photo studio having additional camera, sound, lighting, or production equipment unless they’ve explicitly spelled out to you that those are services provided on-site.
-No photo studio is the same and you don’t want to assume and get caught on shoot day unprepared while your allotted time ticks away.
+Don’t rely on your photography studio rental having additional camera, sound, lighting, or production equipment unless they’ve explicitly spelled out to you that those are services provided on-site.
+No photography studio rental is the same and you don’t want to assume and get caught on shoot day unprepared while your allotted time ticks away.

 Having a vision is a huge first step but realizing it takes a lot of thought, preparation, and intuition.
 You’ll likely need a lot of help to make that vision come to life: knowledge guidance, space, maybe a crew, cameras, lights.
 Assuming you and your team are set in stone, the next most important step is deciding the best tools to use.